jakub-rychlik/Murder-mystery/README.md

-This is a fun SQL project for my own purposes of learning, exploring and practicing PostgreSQL.
+This is a fun SQL project for purposes of learning, exploring and practicing PostgreSQL.

 ## What is the "SQL Murder Mystery"?
 It is a problem created for SQL practice.
 You are given a database with different kinds of information about people in